Lifestyle, genetics, disorders (such as low thyroid hormone levels or kidney disease), drugs, or a combination can contribute.

 When lipid levels in the blood are very high, special blood tests are done to identify the specific underlying disorder.
-Specific disorders include several hereditary disorders (hereditary dyslipidemias), which produce different lipid abnormalities and have different risks.
+Specific disorders include several hereditary disorders (primary dyslipidemias), which produce different lipid abnormalities and have different risks.

 Usually, the best treatment for people is to lose weight if they are overweight, stop smoking if they smoke, decrease the total amount of saturated fat and cholesterol in their diet, increase physical activity, and then, if necessary, take a lipid-lowering drug.

-The type of fat consumed is important (see Table: Types of Fat).
+The type of fat consumed is important (see Types of Fat).
 Fats may be saturated, polyunsaturated, or monounsaturated.
 Saturated fats increase cholesterol levels more than other forms of fat.
-Saturated fats should provide no more than 7% of total calories consumed each day.
+Saturated fats should provide no more than 5 to 7% of total calories consumed each day.
 Polyunsaturated fats (which include omega-3 fats and omega-6 fats) may help decrease levels of triglycerides and LDL cholesterol in the blood.
 The fat content of most foods is included on the label of the container.

 Large amounts of saturated fats occur in meats, egg yolks, full-fat dairy products, some nuts (such as macadamia nuts), and coconut.
 Vegetable oils contain smaller amounts of saturated fat, but only some vegetable oils are truly low in saturated fats.

 Margarine, which is produced from polyunsaturated vegetable oils, is usually a healthier substitute for butter, which is high in saturated fat (about 60%).
-However, some margarines (and some processed foods) contain trans fats, which may increase LDL (bad) cholesterol levels and lower HDL (good) cholesterol levels.
+However, stick margarines (and some processed foods) contain trans fats, which may increase LDL (bad) cholesterol levels and lower HDL (good) cholesterol levels.
 Margarines made primarily from liquid oil (squeeze or tub margarines) contain less saturated fat than butter, contain no cholesterol, and contain fewer trans fats than stick margarines.
 Margarines (and other food products) that contain plant stanols or sterols can help lower total and LDL cholesterol levels.

-Eating lots of fruits, vegetables, and whole grains, which are naturally low in fat and contain no cholesterol, is recommended.
+Eating lots of vegetables, fruits, and whole grains, which are naturally low in fat and contain no cholesterol, is recommended.
 Also recommended are foods rich in soluble fiber, which binds fats in the intestine and helps lower the cholesterol level.
 Such foods include oat bran, oatmeal, beans, peas, rice bran, barley, citrus fruits, strawberries, and apple pulp.
 Psyllium, usually taken to relieve constipation, can also lower the cholesterol level.